BJFarrington/Tableau-Assignment---Citi-Bike-Analytics/README.md

 # Tableau-Assignment---Citi-Bike-Analytics

 Using 2019 Citi Bike Data for Q1 and Q2
-Workbook contains 15 worksheet and 2 stories answering various questions.
+Workbook contains 21 worksheet and 2 stories 3 dashboards answering various questions.